greatest-ape/aquatic/README.md

 ```

 To adjust the settings, save the output of the previous command to a file and
 make your changes.
-The values you will most likely want to adjust are
-`socket_workers` (number of threads reading from and writing to sockets) and
-`address` under the `network` section (listening address).
-This goes for both
-`aquatic_udp` and `aquatic_ws`.
-Some documentation of the various options is
-available in source code files `aquatic_udp/src/lib/config.rs` and
-`aquatic_ws/src/lib/config.rs`.

-Then run the binaries with a "-c" argument pointing to the file, e.g.:
+Then run the binaries with a "-c" argument pointing to the
+file, e.g.:

 ```sh
 ./scripts/run-aquatic-udp.sh -c "/path/to/aquatic-udp-config.toml"